1. HOME

 1. What tone do you want your speech to have?

-Because many retirement speeches are delivered over a dinner or at a party, most people strive for a balance of light-hearted self-deprecating humor, sincerity and respect.
+Because many retirement speeches are delivered at either a dinner or a party, most people strive for a balance of light-hearted self-deprecating humor, sincerity and respect.

 Put yourself in your colleagues' shoes and ask yourself what you would appreciate and enjoy listening to.